EPI-USE-Labs/activesupport-decorators/README.md

 class in a Rails application, ActiveSupport will only load the first file it finds that matches the class name.
 This means that you will need to manually load the additional (decorator) file.
 Usually you don't want to want to introduce hard dependencies such as require statements.
 You also don't want to preload a bunch of classes in a Rails initializer.
-This gem allows you to specify load dependencies without loading any of them when the application starts up.
+This is a tiny gem provides you with a simple way to specify load dependencies.

 Example
 =======